Seattle Promise launched in 2018 to create more equitable higher education opportunities for Seattle public school graduates.

 - guide students onto a direct path from high school to college to graduation with a degree, certificate, or transfer to a four-year college or university;

 - boost career opportunities for all students, especially first-generation and under-served populations; and,

 - prepare students to participate in our region's vibrant workforce and economy without taking on overwhelming debt.

-The Seattle Promise program is designed to provide the financial support and personal guidance students need to succeed in college.
-The program is open to all Seattle public high school graduates regardless of grade point average (GPA) or income.
+The program provides the first two years (or up to 90 credits) of tuition, additional financial support for books, transportation, housing, etc. to those with financial need, and personal guidance to succeed in college.
+All Seattle public high school graduates are eligible regardless of grade point average (GPA), income or country of birth.